manisrini/MedBook/README.md

 The app provides a user-friendly experience to bookmark your favourite books and also search top books using an intuitive search.

-Used modularisation techniques to develop this package.
+Used modularisation techniques to develop this app.
 This is the file structure.
 <div>
   <img src="Modularised.png" >
 </div>